Help us achieve our goals:

 See what events are on near you and browse your bookmarked pages.

 The large white c-shaped grubs of some chafer beetles can damage the roots of plants.
-Some species cause serious damage to lawns (for these see chafer grubs in lawns).
+Some species cause serious damage to lawns (see chafer grubs in lawns).
 Most chafer grubs are not pests, these include some that feed on decomposing vegetable matter and can be useful composters.

 Where problem chafer species are present plants lack vigour and examination of plant roots will often show signs of being eaten.
 Large c-shaped grubs can also be found.